tkd708/tkd708/src/content/research/rice-in-latin-america-and-the-caribbean.md

 date: '2020-07-07T10:00:00.000Z'
 tags:
   - Research
-  - Latin America and the Caribbean
+  - Latin America
   - Rice
-  - MSc
+  - MSc research
 draft: false
 excerpt: A brief introduction of rice production and cultivation in Latin America and the Caribbean.
 ---